Sint Eustatius: Religion

-Sint Eustatius is predominantly a Christian territory.
-The main denominations are Methodist 28.6%, Catholics 23.7%, Adventist 17.8%, Pentecostal 7.2% and Anglicans 2.6%.
+The population of Sint Eustatius is predominantly Christian.
+The main denominations are Methodism (28.6%), Roman Catholicism (23.7%), Seventh-Day Adventist (17.8%), Pentecostalism (7.2%) and Anglicanism (2.6%).

 Economy

 In the 18th century, "Statia" was the most important Dutch island in the Caribbean and was a center of great wealth from trading.
 At this time it was known as the "Golden Rock" because of its immense wealth.
 A very large number of warehouses lined the road that runs along Oranje Bay; most (but not all) of these warehouses are now ruined and some of the ruins are partially underwater.

 A French occupation in 1795 was the beginning of the end of great prosperity for Sint Eustatius.

-According to the Sint Eustatius government website, "Statia's economy is stable and well placed to grow in the near future.
-With practically no unemployment and a skilled workforce, we have a infrastructure in place to ensure sustained growth."
-The government itself is the largest employer on the island, and the oil terminal owned by NuStar Energy is the largest private employer on the island.
+The government is the largest employer on the island, and the oil terminal owned by GTI Statia is the largest private employer.

 Energy and water

 Statia Utility Company N.V. provides electricity to the island, as well as drinking water per truck and on part of the island by a water network.
 The electricity supply is rapidly being made green.
 Until 2016 all electricity was produced by diesel generators.
 In March 2016 the first phase of the solar park with 1.89 MWp capacity became operational, covering 23% of entire electricity demand.
 In November 2017 another 2.15 MWp was added, totaling 14,345 solar panels, with 4.1 MW capacity and a yearly production of 6.4 GWh.
-The solar park includes lithium ion batteries of 5.9 MWh size.
+The solar park includes lithium-ion batteries of 5.9 MWh size.
 These provide power for grid stability, as well as energy shifting.
 On a sunny day the diesel generators are switched off from 9 a.m. to 8 pm.
 This is made possible by grid-forming inverters produced by SMA.
-This is one of the first such solar parks in the world, and provides 40% to 50% of the island's electricity.
+This is one of the first such solar parks in the world and provides 40% to 50% of the island's electricity.

+Transportation

+The F. D. Roosevelt Airport (IATA: EUX) offers flights to Sint Maarten and Anguilla.

+As of March 2025, Makana operated ferries six days a week to and from Philipsburg on the Dutch part of Sint Maarten, with continuing service to the Dutch island of Saba, as well as a direct ferry link to and from St. Kitts (Port Zante in Basseterre).

+There is no regularly scheduled public transportation, such as public buses or minibuses, on Statia.

 Education

 Dutch government policy towards St. Eustatius and other SSS islands promoted English medium education.
-Sint Eustatius has bilingual English-Dutch education.
+Sint Eustatius has bilingual English–Dutch education.

 Gwendoline van Putten School (GVP) is a secondary school on the island.

 Other schools include: Golden Rock School, Gov. de Graaff School, Methodist School, SDA School.